basedanarki/basedanarki/README.md

 - radiant,
 - unencumbered,
 - having a good time...
-- joywriting.)
+- **joywriting.**)

 ### 🌱 What I'm mastering now...

-I'm diving deep into automating fullstack/ML Python development to make **[@arXivBangers](https://x.com/arXivBangers)** more fun and effective until it LGTM.
-Modern frontend up next (React Native?
-Typescript?
-IDKYetExtendies?)!
+I'm diving deep into automating Python codegen to make **[@arXivBangers](https://x.com/arXivBangers)** more fun and effective until it LGTM. *UPDATE This is not strictly true anymore as the b2b saas people have me but I'm being fed/watered and they assure me it's more about raw power and protecting algebra than almost any amount of recurring revenue. /shrug*

-Then, Enterprise.
 Generative.
-Multimodal.
-Agentic...

-Basically the most cracked, self-improving, working 24/7 teams scaled up underneath a social-professional workflow app that just makes sense.
-Cheapest ROI of all-time --and we do mean _all-time_-- if your org stewards $B's.
+Lifelong.
+Enterprise.
+Agentic.
+Multimodal...

+Enlightened cities of little Demigods who just loving working.
+Basically, businesspeople got retargeting and they've got this when it comes to the greatest ROI of all-time.
+And they're all out of retargeting.

+Yeah they're specialized but what's it to ya?
+Lol reach out, friendo, happy to exchange ideas with fellow AI city planners.

-Talk to me about your data/reality so we can make it useful if you've got $M's coming in or are on track.
-Easy! _Soon™!_
+(Talk to me about your data/reality so we can make it more useful, monetized, visible, *invisible*... if you've got $M's or think you're on track.
+Easy!)

 ### Always On My Mind:

-- **Our Forward-Looking Multimodal Stack --> Product:** Iterating on --> build/rent/optimize --> our stack for conversion-oriented enterprise content generation with a strong background in SEO and organic discovery optimization.
+- **Our Forward-Looking Multimodal Stack --> conversion-oriented enterprise content generation with a strong background in SEO and organic discovery optimization.
+Directing attention for fun and profit.
-  - This includes increasingly valuing LLM Discovery Optimization as AI labs with widely adopted LLMs like [@OpenAI (Chat-GPT)](https://github.com/openai), [@Anthropic (Claude)](https://github.com/anthropics), [@xAI (Grok)](https://github.com/xai-org), and [@Meta (Facebook/Llama)](https://github.com/facebook) continue to eat the human learning/discovery process.
+  - This includes increasingly valuing LM Discovery Optimization as AI labs with widely adopted LLMs like [@OpenAI (Chat-GPT)](https://github.com/openai), [@Anthropic (Claude)](https://github.com/anthropics), [@xAI (Grok)](https://github.com/xai-org), [@Meta (Facebook/Llama)](https://github.com/facebook), *and their loyal agentic wrappers* continue to eat "manual" human discovery processes.
-  - Building [Palantir's 'k-llm' framework](https://www.youtube.com/watch?v=oW9svx4vT5g) internally... except our content by design swims up these streams!
+  - [Palantir's 'k-llm' framework](https://www.youtube.com/watch?v=oW9svx4vT5g) framework is neat...
+Mixture of Possibly Great Ideas ya gotta love it.
 GenAI is so *fun.* 🧠
-- **Helping the Next Generation with Monetization:** Engaging with zoomers who feel an urgency and possess a vibrant energy, yet aren't subject matter experts (SMEs) in AI... yet.
+- **Helping the Next Generation with Monetization:** Engaging with zoomers who feel an urgency and possess a vibrant energy, yet aren't subject matter experts (SMEs) in AI, swe, or otherwise... yet.
 There's so much they can do and generally, they don’t know WTF to do—LOL.

 ### Recent Open Source Contributions: